mahkameh-y/TravelAgencyWebsite/README.md

 TravelAgencyWebsite
 ===================
 This is a web application I developed for a fake travel agency.
+It manages the flights, planes and travellers information.

 It uses Apache Tomcat as the Web server, and MySQL as the DB server.
 The other technologies used in this application are Struts and Hibernate.

 TEAM